zilliztech/codelabs/codelabs/get-started-with-vectord-db-1/index.md

 # Getting Started with Vector Databases - What is a Vector Database?

+## Vector databases from 1000 feet

+Duration: 5

 In the previous tutorial, we took a quick look at the ever-increasing amount of data that is being generated on a daily basis.
 We then covered how these bits of data can be split into structured/semi-structured and unstructured data, the differences between them, and how modern machine learning can be used to understand unstructured data through embeddings.
 Finally, we briefly touched upon unstructured data processing via ANN search.
 Through all of this information, it's now clear that the ever-increasing amount of unstructured data requires a paradigm shift and a new category of database management system - the vector database.

-## Vector databases from 1000 feet

 Armed with this knowledge, it's now clear what vector databases are used for: searching across images, video, text, audio, and other forms of unstructured data via their _content_ rather than keywords or tags (which are often input manually by users or curators).
 When combined with powerful machine learning models, vector databases such as Milvus have the ability to revolutionize e-commerce solutions, recommendation systems, computer security, pharmaceuticals, and many other industries.